 “My Christmas invention relates to an ornament, and more particularly to a reflector structure to be used in connection with an incandescent lamp, the unitary structure of ornament and lamp being used in the decoration of a Christmas tree. ”

-This Christmas invention is not actually for a tree ornament but a protector for the ornaments if they happen to fall from the tree.
+This Christmas invention is not for a tree ornament but a protector for the decorations if they fall from the tree.

 “This Christmas invention relates to a Christmas tree ornament protector (i.e skirt) which provides an absorbent impact layer for falling ornaments to prevent them from breaking and also serves as a decorative base.“